What is Boniva?

 Typically this medication is only taken once every month.
 As for how many months, that is something you should discuss with your doctor.

-How long do side effects of Boniva last?
+How long do the side effects of Boniva last?

 What are the side effects of the drug Boniva?

-What is listed here are considered the most common side effects to Boniva.
-These should pass with time, however if these side effects do persist or worsen you should speak with your doctor.
-The side effects are as follows; Headache, back pain, redness or swelling of the eyes, diarrhea, nausea or upset stomach, flu like symptoms, weakness, indigestions, allergic reaction, vomiting, dizziness, and vertigo.
+What is listed here are considered the most common side effects of Boniva.
+These should pass with time; however, if these side effects do persist or worsen, you should speak with your doctor.
+The side effects are as follows; Headache, back pain, redness or swelling of the eyes, diarrhea, nausea or upset stomach, flu-like symptoms, weakness, indigestions, allergic reaction, vomiting, dizziness, and vertigo.
 Keep in mind that these are not all of the side effects listed for this medication.
 If you have any questions regarding this medication, consult with your doctor.

 How long does Boniva stay in your system?